xcart/xcart-docs/_pages/kb_en/general_setup/configuring_your_stores_general_settings.md

 *   **Default order to sort products within a category**: This setting allows you to control the default display order for products within a category.
     The following options are available:

-    *   _Recommended_ - The product sort order defined by the store owner via the category settings:
+    *   _Recommended_ - Product sort order defined by the store owner via the category settings:
         ![products-order.png]({{site.baseurl}}/attachments/ref_qAZlJxZm/products-order.png)

+    *   _Newest first_ - Products sorted by arrival date.

     *   _By Price - cheapest first_ - The low to high price sort order (Products with the lowest price are displayed first).

     *   _By Price - cheapest last_ - The high to low price sort order (Products with the highest price are displayed first).

-    *   _By Name - A-Z_ - The sort order in which products are sorted by their names, A to Z direction.
+    *   _By Name - A-Z_ - Products sorted by their names, A to Z direction.

-    *   _By Name - Z-A_ - The sort order in which products are sorted by their names, Z to A direction.
+    *   _By Name - Z-A_ - Products sorted by their names, Z to A direction.

 *   **Default order to sort products within a search result**: This setting allows you to control the default display order for products that may be displayed in a list of search results after someone searches for a product in the Customer area.